rspect2014/retro-fever-template/resources/leiningen/new/retro_fever/core/README.md

     lein figwheel

-It will take a little time for figwheel to start but afterwards open the following url in a browser:
+It will take a little time for figwheel to start but afterwards, you get a ClojureScript REPL.

+You can then open the following url in a browser:

     http://localhost:3449/

-Not specifying a file in the above URL will serve you `index.html` by default.<% endif %><% if weasel? %>
+Not specifying a file in the above URL will serve you `index.html` by default.

+Then go back to the ClojureScript REPL started by figwheel, which is now connected to the `index.html`

+If you don't want figwheel to start a ClojureScript REPL automatic, add the following to `project.clj`

+    :figwheel {:repl false}
+<% endif %><% if weasel? %>

 ## Using Weasel